TaygaHoshi/tt-project/Character - Paths/Path of Shamans.md

 **Cost:** 1 energy
 **Range:** 5 meters
 **Effect**
-	Choose an ally.
-This ally is cleansed of a harmful status effect of your choosing.
+	Choose a creature.
+This creature is cleansed of a harmful status effect of your choosing.

 ## Transfer Energy
 **Category:** Utility